 Is the Ride NYC worth it?

 I absolutely think it’s worth it, especially if you’ve done the traditional NYC tour buses.
 It’s entertaining and fun, and such a unique experience.
-Just be aware that it isn’t a traditional tour (book the Tour for that sort of experience), so you won’t be getting a full tour of the city.
+Just be aware that it isn’t a traditional tour (book the Tour for that sort of experience, or a different company’s tour options), so you won’t be getting a full tour of the city.

 To learn more, visit the Ride website.